44 Top Wildlife Parks And Reserves In Africa

 Benin

 Benin’s Pendjari National Park and W National Park offer a unique and captivating wildlife experience in West Africa.
-These reserves are home to a variety of species, including elephants, lions, and hippos, making Benin an ideal destination for those seeking an authentic and off-the-beaten-track African safari.
+There are elephants, lions, and hippos for an authentic African safari.

 The Pendjari National Park